t4lu/t4lu/README.md

   ### I'm a former Teacher, bachelor in Translation and, after a career Transition in 2021,

-  ### I've been exploring a T-shaped professional career in software development.
+  ### I've been exploring and improving my T-shaped skills to build my career as a software engineer.

   ### What's your "T"? 😂
 </p>